seale61/simple-weather-app/README.md

 While this app is part of a 4-part tutorial, it can be setup and used without having to complete the other 3 tutorials.

 ## Framework: Vue 2 + Vuetify
+## Demo
+A working demonstration of this web application can be found [here](https://weather.sealeweb.com).
+This is responsive app and works well on mobile devices.
 ## Installation
 If you don't have **git** installed, be sure to do this first.
 From a terminal command line, clone this repository by entering:

     git clone https://github.com/seale61/simple-weather-app.git
     cd simple-weather-app
     npm install

 ## Prerequisits
 ### API Key